 GOLD, ALUMINUM, ELECTRIC WIRE

-I won the gold medal at the Maryland State Fencing Games in 1999 and it’s been all downhill from there.
+I won the gold medal at the Maryland State Fencing Games in 1999 as an épée fencer and it’s been all downhill from there.

-I'm a proud, new member of the Halberstadt Fencer's Club in San Francisco as of Autumn 2016.
+I've been a member of Halberstadt Fencer's Club in San Francisco since 2016.
 After being off strip for a few years, I couldn't have imagined a more welcoming and encouraging club to be a part of while clambering my way back into competition shape.

 My initial impressions include mostly pain, but I'm getting there.